The Ballad of Sam Winslow

 Sam would go on to serve five terms in the U.S. Congress, after which President Coolidge appointed him to the U.S. Board of Mediation, which Sam chaired until his retirement in 1934.
 Setbacks and disappointments in Sam's life were few but noteworthy.
 In 1896, Winslow campaigned unsuccessfully for the Republican nomination for the office of Lieutenant Governor--which at that time was considered a stepping-stone to the governorship of the Commonwealth.
 In fact, the man who instead of Winslow was given the nod for that position, W. Murray Crane, did go on to become Governor in 1900.
 Then in 1916, son Sam Jr. dropped out of Harvard after his junior year to wed the lovely Edna Burns, bookkeeper for one of the Harvard Square bookstores.
 In the wake of his parents' disapproval of the secret marriage, Sam Jr. and his bride took up their new life in Maine, where Sam worked in a leather factory.
 It was not the life young Sam had been born into, and in which he was expected to follow in his father's footsteps, but it was a life to which his heart had led him.
 And most importantly, the couple were happy.
 "If only we had remained in Maine..."
 Dorothy would recall her mother's lament in later years.

 But whether out of charitable forgiveness or grudging acceptance of his son's choices, Sam Sr. journeyed to Maine to ask Sam, Jr. to bring Edna with him back to Worcester, where a son, nicknamed Duggie, and daughters Ann and Dorothy were born.
 Dorothy retains happy memories of her playful, charming father with his "movie-star smile" in their old, brown house in Worcester, where Sam Jr. had taken a role in the family business.
 But circumstances would propel the family on a contrary path.
 The great crash of 1929 brought down the Winslow skate empire, and in the aftermath of misfortune, Sam Jr. charmed his way into another relationship and another marriage.
-Duggie went to live with his father, and Dorothy and Ann and Edna were on their own in Dorchester.
+Duggie went to live with his father, and Dorothy, Ann. and Edna were on their own in Dorchester.
 The Winslow grandparents, who had never fully reconciled with their son's life choices, began to lapse into an austere distance.
 Perhaps the uncompromising rectitude exemplified in Sam Sr.'s role as star and manager of the Harvard team--and as carried forward into Republican politics--may have also made it difficult to deal with the unpredictable complexities and compromises of family life.

 Stonewall Farm, the Winslow estate in Leicester, formerly the Joshua Clapp House.
 Dorothy visited her Winslow grandparents here in the summer of 1936